FikriNajib/notification-api/README copy.md

 ## Introduction

-This project is send payload to post into 3rd party (example: clevertap, sendgrid, sms alibaba) using queue , and then 3rd party will send notif to user requirement :
+This project is send payload to post into 3rd party (example: clevertap) using queue , and then 3rd party will send notif to user requirement :
 1. Mysql
 2. Kafka
-3. Credential Clevertap
-4. Credential Sengrid
-5. Credential Alibaba SMS

 ## Features
 This project will provide